Predictive Modeling of Mental Health and Wellness: Synergies of Lifestyle, Socioeconomic, and Biomarker Factors (NHANES 2021–2023)¶

 Physical activity shows a paradoxical pattern.
 The median vigorous activity across the cohort is 0.0 minutes — more than half of US adults report zero vigorous exercise.
 Yet the mean activity is actually higher in the depressed cohort than the non-depressed cohort.
 This paradox arises because the depressed group is small (~11%), so a handful of highly active individuals dramatically skew the average.
 This is a textbook demonstration of why relying on linear averages for skewed behavioral data is misleading, and it motivates the use of non-linear models like Random Forest that can handle such distributional quirks.

 The correlation heatmap reveals weak linear relationships.
-No single feature has a strong linear correlation with PHQ-9 score (all |r| < 0.20).
+No single feature has a strong linear correlation with PHQ-9 score (most |r| < 0.20).
 The Income-to-Poverty Ratio shows a slight negative correlation, and Food Insecurity shows a positive correlation — both consistent with the hypothesis that socioeconomic hardship is associated with worse mental health.
 The weak linear correlations further reinforce that non-linear classifiers may outperform Logistic Regression for the binary prediction task.

 EDA Stage 2: Distribution and Group-Comparison Visualizations¶